Privacy Policy

 1. The short version

-- We never persist the raw URL, SMS, or email body you check.
+- We never persist the raw URL, SMS, email body, or password you check — only a hash and the verdict.

 - Anthropic, our AI provider, does not train on API customer data.
 Inputs are subject to Anthropic's standard API terms, which provide for short-term retention for safety/abuse review and then deletion.
 We do not currently hold a zero-retention contract with Anthropic.